Kristen Poole

 Her interest in theology, ranging from the very early church to modern times, has led Professor Poole to an interest in the ethics of climate change.
 She has published Christianity in a Time of Climate Change: To Give a Future with Hope (Wipf and Stock, 2020).

-At the undergraduate level she has taught courses on Renaissance literature, Shakespeare, Queen Elizabeth, early modern women writers, Milton, the history of “Shakespeare," and literary theory.
+At the undergraduate level she has taught courses on Renaissance literature, Shakespeare, Queen Elizabeth I, early modern women writers, Milton, the history of “Shakespeare,” literary theory, and biblical and Classical literature.
 She especially enjoys teaching undergraduates at the nexus of the digital and the historic archive.
 At the graduate level she has taught seminars ranging from the Renaissance culture of dissection to sixteenth-century theories of time to forms of allegory.

-Kristen Poole received her B.A. from Carleton College and her M.A. and Ph.D. from Harvard University.
-She also holds a Master of Sacred Theology (STM) from the United Lutheran Seminary in Philadelphia, specializing in historical theology.
+Kristen Poole received her BA from Carleton College and her MA and PhD from Harvard University.
+She also holds a Master of Sacred Theology degree (STM) from the United Lutheran Seminary in Philadelphia, specializing in historical theology.